Pruvosby TELCOMA Global

 Testing Options

-Pearson VUE testing centers and online proctoring.
-You get two optional 10-minute breaks during the 230-minute exam.
+Pearson VUE testing centers or online proctoring.
+You get two optional 10-minute breaks during the 230-minute exam, which is nice — use them.
+Get up, stretch, clear your head.
+It's a long exam and mental fatigue is real.

 Time Management

-You have 230 minutes for 180 questions, about 1.3 minutes each.
+You get 230 minutes for 180 questions — about 1.3 minutes each.
 That's tight.
-Read the last sentence of each question first to understand what's being asked before reading the full scenario.
-Flag questions and move on if you're unsure.
+Here's a trick that works: read the last sentence of each question first to understand what's actually being asked, then read the scenario.
+This prevents you from reading a long scenario without knowing what to focus on.
+Flag questions you're unsure about and move on — don't let one tricky question burn five minutes.

 PMP Why Practice Tests Matter